 We will be managed by Capitala Investment Advisors, whose investment team members have significant and diverse experience financing, advising, operating and investing in smaller and lower middle-market companies.
-Moreover, our investment adviser's investment team has refined its investment strategy by sourcing, reviewing, acquiring and monitoring more than [70] portfolio companies totaling more than \$400 million of invested capital since 2000.
-Capitala Investment Advisors' investment team also manages Fund IV, a private investment limited partnership providing financing solutions to companies that generate between \$5 million and

-\$50 million in annual revenues and have between \$1 million and \$5 million in annual EBITDA.
-Fund IV obtained SBA approval for its SBIC license in March 2013 and had its first closing on March 21, 2013.
+Moreover, our investment adviser's investment team has refined its investment strategy by sourcing, reviewing, acquiring and monitoring 75 portfolio companies totaling more than \$440 million of invested capital since 2000.
+Capitala Investment Advisors' investment team also manages Fund IV, a private investment limited partnership providing financing solutions to companies that generate between \$5 million and \$50 million in annual revenues and have between \$1 million and \$5 million in annual EBITDA.
+Fund IV had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
 In addition to Fund IV, affiliates of Capitala Investment Advisors manage several affiliated funds whereby institutional limited partners in the Legacy Funds have co-invested with the Legacy Funds in portfolio investments.
 We will not co-invest in transactions with other entities affiliated with Capitala Investment Advisors unless we obtain an exemptive order from the SEC or do so in accordance with existing regulatory guidance.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV, given that its focus and investment strategy differ from our own.
+We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.

-Our investment adviser is led by Joseph B. Alala, III, our chief executive officer, president, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a partner of our investment adviser, and John F. McGlinn, our chief financial officer, chief operating officer, secretary and treasurer and a director of our investment adviser.
+Our investment adviser is led by Joseph B. Alala, III, our chief executive officer, president, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a partner of our investment adviser, Stephen A. Arnall, our chief financial officer, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
 Messrs.
 Alala, Broyhill and McGlinn serve as our investment adviser's investment committee.
-They are assisted by Christopher B. Norton and Michael S. Marr, our chief compliance officer, who both serve as directors of our investment adviser, as well as [ ] other investment professionals.
+They are assisted by Christopher B. Norton and Michael S. Marr, who both serve as directors of our investment adviser, as well as ten other investment professionals.
 See "Portfolio Management."

 Our investment adviser's investment committee, as well as certain key investment team members that are involved in screening and underwriting portfolio transactions, have worked together for more than ten years.
 These investment professionals have an average of over 20 years of experience in various finance-related fields, including operations, corporate finance, investment banking, business law and merchant banking, and have collectively developed a broad network of contacts that can offer us investment opportunities.
-Much of our investment adviser's investment team has worked together, screening opportunities, underwriting new investments and managing a portfolio of investments in smaller and lower middle-market companies through two recessions, a credit crunch, the dot-com boom and bust and a historic, leverage-fueled asset valuation bubble.
+Much of our investment adviser's investment team has worked together screening opportunities, underwriting new investments and managing a portfolio of investments in smaller and lower middle-market companies through two recessions, a credit crunch, the dot-com boom and bust and a historic, leverage-fueled asset valuation bubble.